Surya5599/Shell/README.md

 pid_t waitpid(pid_t pid, int *status, int options): this function takes in the inputs of the pid_t which is the code returned by fork, the status which is returned from the status of the child, the int options variable.
 The waitpid call is used in the parent processes, and it suspends the parent processes/execvp or rather keeps it in waiting mode,  until the child execvp is completed and executed.

 The prototype above includes the execution of three functions and runs the command "ls" which shows the files in the current folder, the prototye functions shows the use of wait in the parent process as the waitpid is used if the current pid is parent, which should wait for child process to execute and finish executing.
 Waitpid helps avoid child zombies and allow for destruction of the child process before parent can execute.

+pipe(): Has 2 parts.
+One part is for writing and another is used for reading. a[1] (an array called "a") is used for writing and a[0] for reading.
+After reading from pipe, program will show output on console.

+dup(): The dup() system call creates a copy of a file descriptor.
+Uses the LOWEST-NUMBERED unused descriptor for the new descriptor.
+If copy is successfully created, then the original and copy file descriptors may be used interchangeably.

+dup2(): The dup2() system call is similar to dup(), but it uses the descriptor number SPECIFIED by the user.

+fd: Will contain the values: -1, 0, 1, 2.
+A -1 means: ERROR!
+FAILED!!.
+0 means: read from stdin => read from fd 0 (Input from the keyboard).
+1 means: write to stdout => write to fd 1 (Output to the console).
+2 means: write to stderr => write to fd 2.

 ## Development and Testing RoadMap //UPDATED
 Order of design: